Program Number: 10-101-1

 |809-196||Introduction to Sociology||3|

 |Total Program Credits and Institutional Requirements||70|

-Successful completion of checklist/rubric is the exit assessment graduation requirement for the program.
+Completion of a checklist/rubric is the exit assessment graduation requirement for the program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.